lambdageek/cppguide-wip/cppguide.md

     not safe to do so.
 For example, invalid user input should not cause exceptions to be thrown.
 We would need to make the style guide even longer to document these restrictions\!
+  - Exceptions require linking the final executable with the C++ runtime library, which complicates linking on some platforms that Mono targets.
+  - Exceptions require an unwinding mechanism that may interact poorly with Mono's support for unwinding managed code.
+If a C++ exception propagates to managed code, all the managed frames will be unwound without running managed catch clauses, for example.

 </div>